Retention rate: Purpose

-Construction
+Contracts

 "Retention applies to contractual situations in which customers are either retained or not.
 Customers either renew their magazine subscriptions or let them run out.
 Customers maintain a current account with a bank until they close it.
 Renters pay rent until they move out.
 These are examples of pure customer retention situations where customers are either retained or considered lost for good.
 In these situations, firms pay close attention to retention rates."